 Once cleaned the Murphy oil leaves your floor clean and moisturized with no filmy oil mess.
 It is a great healthy and very low residue cleaner for your hardwood floors.
 Murphy Oil is designed for finished wood and non-wood surfaces.

 Can I use Murphy’s Oil Soap on luxury vinyl floors?
-Murphy Oil is a great vinyl floor clear 98% derived from natural ingredients.
+Yes-Murphy Oil is a great choice for vinyl floor cleaning since it’s clear and 98% derived from natural ingredients.

 How do Deep Clean Tough Stains on Vinyl Floors